ChiyuCC/sequence-breaking-ff6/README.md

 ### Exploring the early WoR

 -   Now that we've taken care of the somewhat "glitchy" parts of the early WoR, there's still a lot more that can be done
+-   First of all, there's a lot of new enemies that can be encountered on the world map for Veldt purposes
+-   Some of these monsters hold useful items that can be stolen, morphed, or received from them as drops
 -   Below is a summary of the main dungeons/sidequests in the WoR, and whether or not you can do them during the Early WoR

 1. Solitary Island; Palidor: no